-We visited the Anne Frank House Museum, which is located where the family hid for nearly two years at the back of the business where her father had worked.
+We visited the Anne Frank House Museum, which is located where she and her family hid for nearly two years at the back of her father's business.

-Like many museums, we could not take photos.
-We did take advantage of the 30 minute introduction where the guide explained this time line, giving the context of the times.
-Above the running line of the years are photos of Anne’s family.
-Below the years’ line are photos of the development of Nazism and anti-semitism.
+Like many museums, we could not take photos here.
+We did take advantage of the 30-minute introduction in which the guide explained this timeline, giving the context of the times.
+Above the running line of years, photos of Anne's family are featured.
+Below the years' line are photos of the development of Nazism and anti-Semitism.

-On our last day of visiting Amsterdam museums, we went to the Van Gogh Museum.
-Walking from our hotel, we took the quickest route through the breezeway of the Rijks Museum above, which is covered in the previous post: Amsterdam Museums 1.
+On our final day of visiting Amsterdam museums, we went to the Van Gogh Museum.
+Walking from our hotel, we took the quickest route through the breezeway of the Rijks Museum above, which is covered in the previous post: Amsterdam Museums 1

-Taking photos is not allowed in the Van Gogh Museum, so these are from postcards I bought.
-Self-Portrait with Grey Felt Hat, 1887.
+Taking photos is not allowed in the Van Gogh Museum, so these are from postcards.
+Self-portrait with Grey Felt Hat, 1887.

 Seascape near Les Saintes-Maries-de-La-Mer Arles, 1888.
 We learned so much about Vincent Van Gogh through the audio tour and exhibits.
-So interesting!
+Very interesting!

 Lunch at the museum cafe.
 Brian had some kind of macaroni and cheese.